History Company Prayer

 There was a time of worship, a time of gratitude for all the positive things and a time of intercession for the company, the Management Board members and the employees.
 Usually, in addition to that there was celebrated the Lord’s supper.
 In contrast to the meetings in the business premises, the more private surroundings allowed it to praise and worship in a musical way.
 After the spiritual program there was time to sit together, having dinner and exchanging thoughts with each other.

 Such company-related prayer meetings outside the company are taking place until the present day, however, since 2013 at another location.

 1993: First prayer circle at the Untertürkheim site

 Completely independent of the activities in the Untertürkheim YMCA house, in the Möhringen headquarters, in Waiblingen and in Oberesslingen, in autumn 1992, some Christians from the Untertürkheim plant took the initiative to point to a Christian community outside working hours by advertising this in the company’s own educational program.
 This led to the fact that further Christians came forward to participate.
 At the beginning of 1993, the first prayer circle was founded in office facilities of the site in Untertürkheim.
-This has been going on once a week until today, starting before working hours at 6:45, under the leadership of Ekkehard K. and Wilfried O. in building 136.
+This circle met weekly for more than 30 years, starting before working hours at 6:45, under the leadership of Ekkehard K. and Wilfried O. in building 136.
 The colleagues Christoph Burckhardt and Hans Pracht of the former YMCA prayer circle joined the group after their circle was dissolved.
 Other persons who had beed previously attending the YMCA meetings were also present there.
 Adolf Graf, who had meanwhile taken early retirement, did not carry out this change.

 2005: Prayer circle in building 119, level 1